rochars/wavefile/README.md

 ## About

 **wavefile** is a module to work with wav files.
-It is partly inspired by SoX, and intended to run both in Node.js and in the browser.
+It is partly inspired by SoX, and intended to run in both Node.js and the browser.

 With **wavefile** you can:
 - Create wav files from scratch